-The general rule of thumb for smokers is that your premiums will be double that of a nonsmoker.
+The general rule of thumb for smokers is that your life insurance premiums will be double that of a nonsmoker.
 So how do we lower these premiums?
 That depends on whether you expect to quit smoking in the near future.

 First, the strategy is not to fail to disclose your smoking status.
 You can imagine that insurance companies are sensitive about this subject and they will deny any claim for someone who misrepresents their status on the application.

 It’s also important to understand the definition of smoking by insurance companies as it differs from consumers’ understanding of what qualifies as ‘smoking’.
 For life insurance policies, if you have had anything at all to smoke in the last year – even once – then you will qualify at smoker premiums (even if you don’t consider yourself a smoker).
 This includes one time marijuana use.
 The exceptions to this are pipe and cigar smoking.
-If you are an occassional pipe or cigar smoker (about once per month) then you may qualify at nonsmoker premiums with many companies.
+If you are an occasional pipe or cigar smoker (about once per month) then you may qualify at nonsmoker premiums with many companies.

 In terms of strategies, if you have no intentions of quitting smoking then there is little that can be done to reduce premiums.
 I recommend you simply purchase the appropriate coverage and type at smoker rates.
-Should you ever quit smokng for a full year, you can request reconsideration to go to nonsmoking rates at that time.
+Should you ever quit smoking for a full year, you can request reconsideration to go to nonsmoking rates at that time.

 If you have recently quit smoking or intend to quit smoking in the next couple of years then you can save substantially on your life insurance.
 Rather than purchasing a policy for the full term you are seeking, you can purchase a shorter term policy – perhaps a 10 year term policy rather than a 20 year term policy.
 However not just any 10 year term policy will do, we need a 10 year term policy that allows us to move to longer term policies in the future without a medical exam.